jdbooth9516/YouTube_Clone/README.md

-# This project is meant to have a backen with it  for the back end please follow this link
+# This project is meant to have a backend with it  for the back end please follow this link
 [backend](https://github.com/cwillett87/YouTube_Clone_Comments).
 this back end is written in django and will need a python venv to run.